WilliamConnatser/pg-toolbox/README.md

 # pg-toolbox

+This package is meant to promote writing pure SQL instead of using an ORM, knex, etc, both as a learning experience to learn SQL, and because dynamic query builders (like knex, for instance) are overkill for most applications and use cases.

+This package is being created with students and those in an early stage of their careers in mind to help them solidify their SQL knowledge in a practical and project-based setting by using this package to build applications with!

 - Utility functions and CLI scripts built on top of the `pg` Postgres database package.
 - This package exposes a lot of APIs in that package so please refer to the [pg documentation](https://node-postgres.com/) for a lower level understanding of this package.
 - Automatically establishes a `pg` Pool connection